Ed Vereb

-Edward John Vereb (May 21, 1934 – December 18, 2014) was an American football halfback in the Canadian Football League (CFL) with the BC Lions and the National Football League (NFL) for the Washington Redskins.
-He played college football at the University of Maryland and was drafted in the first round of the 1956 NFL Draft.
-He played 4 seasons with the B.C.
+Edward John Vereb (May 21, 1934 – December 18, 2014) was an American professional football halfback in the Canadian Football League (CFL) with the BC Lions and the National Football League (NFL) for the Washington Redskins.
+He played college football at the University of Maryland and was selected in the first round of the 1956 NFL draft.
+He played four seasons with the B.C.
 Lions, being named an all-star in 1956.

 In 1961, the BC Lions hired Vereb as its backfield coach.
 He died from complications of Alzheimer's disease in 2014.